ryangwsimmons/WinSpotlightGNOME/README.md

 ## Configuration
 The following options can be changed by modifying the `winspotlightgnome` script, changing the various variables at the top of the file:

-### **hRes**
-The horizontal resolution of the image that will be downloaded.
-Normally, this should be set to the horizontal resolution of your monitor.

-### **vRes**
-The vertical resolution of the image that will be downloaded.
-Same deal as above.

 ### **locale**
-An option sent to the Spotlight API.
-Since the Spotlight API isn't well documented, I'm not sure exactly what this does, but presumably it affects what kind of images the API sends to you.

-### **country**
-Same as above.
+An option sent to the Bing API to determine which photos are downloaded.
+If desired, you should change this to your current locale (i.e. en-US, en-CA, etc.).

 ### **imgPath**
 The path where images downloaded by the utility will be stored.